MichaelCurrin/learn-to-code/en/topics/scripting_languages/JavaScript/node.md

 - Single-Page Applications (using server-side code to build a front-end app that could be served with a Node server or as static assets)
 - REST and GraphQL APIs, which have a database behind them

+Node is single-threaded and so it is great for concurrency and asynchronous tasks.

+But it is not great at CPU-bound tasks like reading files or machine learning.
+So Python is a much better alternative for machine learning, leveraging its multiprocessing support (processes across CPUs).

 ## Resources